Here is an edited version of a post I made elsewhere just after the programme ended, of our experience of GSoC 2007.

 For the projects I was going to mentor, I was particular about assessing the students' portfolios, which included any sort of code they'd previously written, ideally on their own, perhaps as a student project.
 I would not have declined to mentor someone who was relatively inexperienced, but I would never have agreed to mentor them on an ambitious project.

-that I did mentor had any relevant experence of their chosen project area, so the previous work wasn't directly applicable, and they still had quite a bit of work to do.
+Still, only one of the three that I did mentor had any relevant experence of their chosen project area, so the previous work wasn't directly applicable, and they still had quite a bit of work to do.
 On the other hand, at least one project that failed had an apparently experienced student who could point to previous, plausible, and even relevant work.
 As a rule, though, we'd probably pay special attention to evident capability in future.

 All but two of the failed projects were reasonable ones that could be expected to be done (to an adequate level) in the time available.
 We ought, however, to have failed the three simpler projects at mid-term for lack of progress.
 One of those would have been especially good fun, and had a good mentor for it, who helped agree a simplified project at mid-term, but the student simply did not seem to come to grips with it at all.
 I eventually realised that all the projects that did fail had a worried mentor at mid-term, and the ones that succeeded looked fine to their mentors (even when the students were worried about progress).

+One pleasant surprise for me was that the native kernel port to Nintendo DS succeeded.
 One rule of thumb I originally had for GSoC projects was "never suggest doing a device driver let alone a kernel port", but although one port did fail, one worked.
 The reason for avoiding drivers and ports is that although they seem like fine projects, we know historically it is quite difficult to help debug them at a distance, even when both parties ostensibly have the same hardware, and that seemed a big risk for a short summer project.
 The Nintendo port has attracted an enthusiastic group, and work continues in a project on Google code.

 Our rather loose (in several ways) organisation overall received a big benefit from participating in GSoC: there is now more code in public, and just as important, more visibility and more participants in the larger project.